cmusv/pysheetgrader-core/README.md

 ## Killer cells if they fail, the tab is not graded and a custom failure message is printed in the sub report.

 Some cells are made killer cells, if the student gets this cell wrong the tab is not graded and a custom failure message is printed in the sub report.
 In the CheckOrder sheet of a graded tab, there is a decidaced column titled "Hidden/Killed" to indicated this.
 Enter K in this column if the cell is to be made killer cell.

+## Test Mode

+Test mode can be activated with the `--test-mode` or `-T` parameter from the command line.
+The file specifications stay the same.
+Test Mode takes into consideration three other columns in the CheckOrder sheet:

+  - Test-Name: Descriptive name of the test behavior
+  - Expected-Result: `correct` if you expect the rubric result to be correct, or `incorrect` if otherwise
+  - Failure-Message: Descriptive message to show in case the test fails

 ## How to setup or deploy to Vocareum for a new course